wilksmatt/azure-devops-extension-create-child-tasks/src/overview.md

 ### Wildcards for Title

-You might want to apply a child work items to a parent work item if the parent work item title matches exactly or only partially.
-It's possible to match the parent work item title by using a wildcard filter rule and using the asterick character ("*").
+You might want to apply child work items to a parent work item if the parent work item title matches exactly or only partially.
+It's possible to match the parent work item title by using a wildcard filter rule which uses the asterick character ("*").

 ```json
 {